BEST Vegan Double Chocolate Chip Cookies (Gluten Free)

 - Please read through all instructions before beginning.

-- Make the cookie dough: In a large bowl, use a hand mixer to cream together the vegan butter, granulated sugar, and brown sugar until fluffy, about 2-3 minutes.
-Then add in the applesauce, and mix again until incorporated.
-Add in the flour mixture, and use a rubber spatula to gently fold the dry into the wet, being careful to stop mixing just before the dry is completely mixed. in
+- Make the cookie dough: In a large bowl, whisk together the vegan butter, dairy free yogurt, sugar, brown sugar, and vanilla extract.
+Then stir in the baking soda, espresso powder, and sea salt, followed by the cocoa powder.
+Whisk until fully incorporated.
+Add in the flour, and use a rubber spatula to gently fold the dry into the wet, being careful to stop mixing just before the dry is completely mixed. in

-- Chill the dough: if your dough is too sticky or it’s a super hot day, you can chill the dough in the refrigerator for 10 minutes.
+- Optional- chill the dough: if your dough is too sticky or it’s a super hot day, you can chill the dough in the refrigerator for 30 minutes.
+This is especially the case for some gluten-free flour blends.
+But you really don’t need t0- if your oven needs to preheat still, the dough will continue to absorb any excess liquid and thicken at room temperature.
+Preheat the oven to 350F.

 - Bake the cookies: Scoop about 1 1/2 tbsp of dough and roll it into a ball.
+To make extra large cookies, stack on cookie dough on top of the other and form it into a cylinder rather than a ball.
 Place it onto the baking sheet and repeat for the remaining dough, spacing the cookies about 2 inches apart.
-Bake the cookies for 11-13 minutes (I bake mine for exactly 12 minutes), then remove from the oven.
+Bake the cookies for 11-13 minutes (I bake the large ones for exactly 12 minutes), then remove from the oven.

 - Allow the cookies to set: Let the cookies cool on the baking sheet for 10 minutes.
-You can add additional chocolate chips if you’d like on top.
+You can use the back of a spoon to scoot any imperfect edges in towards the cookie to create a more round shape.
+You can also add additional chocolate chips if you’d like on top.

 - Enjoy!